collective/vs.event/README.txt

 - recurring events (based on p4a.ploneevent)
 - a new calendar widget
 - real support for all-day events
+- extended support for attendees and attachments (UI and iCal level)
 - working iCal/vCal export for all-day events
 - full integration with Plone4Artists calendar (must be installed seperately)
 - support for supplementary-events (one master event and several depending events)